emiltj/cds-visual-exam/assignment_self/README.md

 _Is it possible to use the method of style transfer to stylize paintings of one artist with the style of another?_
 This assignment seeks to investigate the possibility of not just transferring style from a painting to an actual image as is so often done, but to explore the transferral of the style of one painting to another painting.
 Using paintings from the artists _Cezanne_ and _Monet_ from the [impressionist paintings dataset](https://www.kaggle.com/delayedkarma/impressionist-classifier-data), create a script which generates new stylized images.
 The stylized images should contain the contents of Cezanne with styles of Monet and vice versa.
 * Save the stylized images in unique folders with names specifying the stylized images.
-* Save examples that clearly show the before and after result; save an image which includes content image, style image, and the resulting stylized image.
+* Save examples that clearly show the before and after result; save an image which includes content image, style image and the resulting stylized image.

 **Question 2 - Classification of stylized images**